DESTINATIONS · CALABRIA

 Expedition Logistics and Practical Tips

-- Footwear – high trekking boots are essential, as the granite rocks can be extremely slippery.
+• Footwear – high trekking boots are essential, as the rocks and stones near the waterfall can be very slippery.

-- Water temperature – the lagoon beneath the waterfall invites swimming, but the water rarely exceeds 15°C, which can risk thermal shock.
+• Water temperature – the lagoon beneath the waterfall invites swimming, but the water is very cold, so caution is advisable.

 Frequently Asked Questions